kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault-config-encryption-azure.markdown

 1. This **is not** the same certificate you generated for Azure AD and Key Vault.
 This is a separate RSA certificate for use with configuration encryption.
 You must *also* upload the PFX for this to Azure.
 1. You will need to install the PKCS12ProtectedConfigurationProvider.dll to the GAC before running the `aspnet_regiis` command.
 Just run `gacutil -i PKCS12ProtectedConfigurationProvider.dll` beforehand.
 2. You will need to reference the custom compiled DLL instead of the one in the guide
-3. I found [this StackOverflow question](http://stackoverflow.com/questions/17189441/web-config-encryption-for-web-sites) but there was no answer.
-Now there is.
+3. I found [this StackOverflow question](http://stackoverflow.com/questions/17189441/web-config-encryption-for-web-sites) which asks about encrypting the web.config for Azure web apps.
+Using the PKCS12 provider, **it works.**

 ### Storing secrets outside `<appSettings>`